The museum is fully open. Working hours remain the same. Ticket prices remain the same as well

-For a safe museum experience visitors are to keep 2m distance with other visitors and the staff.
-Disinfectants, provided in buildings, must be used on point of entry and after contact with various surfaces.
+For a safe museum experience, visitors are to keep a reasonable distance with other visitors and the staff.
+Disinfectants, provided in buildings, suggested being used on point of entry and after contact with various surfaces.
 Please watch your children and ensure that they behave in similar fashion.
-People with signs of disease are not allowed inside the museum.

 Museum conducts regular wet cleaning.
 It is possible to buy a protective mask and receive free pair of gloves.